cpske/programming1/assignments/ske-restaurant-checklist.md

 ### Checklist for RestaurantManager

 1. All attributes are **private**.
 The other classes should not directly access attributes.
-2. Has the methods exactly as in Homework 3:
+2. Has the methods required in Homework 3:
 <table border="1" align="left">
 <tr>
 <th width="50%">Method</th>  <th width="50%">Description</th>